abinit/abipy_book/abipy_book/lumabi/lineshape/lesson_multi_phonons.md

 ph_pristine = ddb_ucell_to_phonopy_supercell(ddb_pristine_inter)
 ```

-This block of code prepares the structural informations needed for the mapping.
+This block of code prepares the structural information needed for the mapping.

 ```{code-cell}
 # We need first to create the defect structure without relax